ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ----

-## List canceled/incomplete multipart uploads for a bucket
+## List canceled or incomplete multipart uploads for a bucket
 {: #compatibility-api-list-canceled-multipart}

 A `GET` issued to a bucket with the proper parameters retrieves information about any canceled or incomplete multipart uploads for a bucket.